Has your employer offered you a settlement agreement?

 Should You Negotiate?

 Often employees are very happy with what they’ve been offered.
 They just want to sign the agreement and move on.
 If that’s you, then great.

-However, sometimes employees feel they’re not receiving what they deserve and it may be appropriate to negotiate.
+However, sometimes employees feel they’re not receiving what they deserve and it may be possible to negotiate a better settlement.

 The strategy for any settlement discussions may involve threatening to make an employment tribunal claim if the employer doesn’t pay you more money.
 However, keep in mind that:

 - The employment tribunal procedure is likely to take at least 6 months.
 If you pursue this route, you will of course need to wait much longer before recovering any money;